Mercs-MSA/Second/docs/install/android.md

 #### 3: Follow the prompts to install the app

 !!!
 Note
     You may be asked to run a Google Play Protect scan.
-This may take a while.
+This may take a minute.

 ![install.png](../media/android_install/install.png)